-As mentioned above, acting as an executor can involve a great deal of responsibility, which can often prove to be heavy burden for a grieving friend or family member.
-What’s more, if an estate is not dealt with correctly, executors can be held personally liable for any claims bought against the estate.
-Appointing a solicitor in the role removes this liability from your loved ones.
+Acting as an Executor is a serious role.
+Sometimes, the burden is too much for a grieving friend or family member.
+What’s more, if an Estate is not dealt with correctly, Executors are personally liable for any claims bought against the Estate.
+So, appointing a solicitor removes personal liability and creates less stress from those close to you.

-Unfortunately, disputes or difficulties between family members and friends can be common which often causes problems when it comes to the administration of estates.
-In these circumstances you can be sure that a professional executor will remain impartial and fair.
-They will ensure that administration is carried out with objectivity.
+Unfortunately, disputes or difficulties between family members and friends happen.
+Furthermore, this can cause issues in the administration of an estate.
+If this were to happen, you could be sure that a professional Executor will remain impartial and fair.
+It’s their job to ensure they are objective.

-It’s also a common misconception that solicitors will apply an uplift to estates of a higher value.
-However, the Solicitors Regulation Authority does not allow this and any fee charged will simply reflect the complexity and responsibility undertake by the firm.
+It’s also a common misconception that solicitors will apply an uplift to Estates of a higher value.
+The Solicitors Regulation Authority does not allow this.
+Any fee charged will simply reflect the complexity and responsibility involved in each case.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.